isdampe/Notedown/README.md

-Notedown - Your notes, with markdown.
+Notedown - Yup, notes with markdown.
 -------------------------------------

 Notedown is a node-webkit based NodeJS app for storing